 By investing either every week or every month, the likelihood that your account size will increase is greater than when you try and time the market.

 I’ll be very honest…the average person has no idea how the stock market is going to react and even most experts.
-However, you can take an investing course, like Invest with Teri, and learn about buyers zones and seller zones.
+However, you can take an investing course, like Trade and Travel with Teri Ijeoma, and learn about buyers zones and seller zones.
 This is the best financial knowledge someone can have and you probably will not lose money by attempting to figure it out yourself.

 Because the amount of the course is eye-opening, I can pretty much guarantee it will be less than the amount that you can lose in the stock market by yourself.